kotlin-jupyter-kernel

 ```

-// Load library from file
+// Loads the library from a file

 %use mylib@file[/home/user/lib.json]